top of page

 “A year and a half, give or take.”

 Elric scrunched his nose and worked the average in his head.
 When he got four different answers, he mentally tossed the equation aside as unimportant.
-“How have y’all been a year or more an’ ain’t learnt nuttin’ ‘bout warfare?
-What in the Nine Hells are they teachin’ y’all?”
+“How have y’all been doin’ this fer a year or more an’ ain’t learnt nuttin’ ‘bout warfare?
+What in the Nine Hells are they teachin’ ya?”

 Their silence gave him all the answer he needed, and Elric sat down miserably and scrubbed his face.